-- Ensuring that families are aware of the school's arrangements for AEN, including the opportunities for meetings between families and the Inclusion Officer by outlining the arrangements in the school's prospectus and website. - Discuss concerns with families prior to placing children on the AEN register - Offering consultation and support between the Inclusion Officer/ AEN team and the families of children on the AEN register, to discuss the child's needs and approaches to addressing them.
-Strategies that will be used in school and suggestions for supporting at home will be shared at this time - Personal Plans are reviewed half termly and shared with families for comment via Edukey, our online reporting system
+- Ensuring that families are aware of the school's arrangements for SEND, including the opportunities for meetings between families and the SENCO by outlining the arrangements in the school's prospectus and website. - Discuss concerns with families prior to placing children on the SEND register - Offering consultation and support between the SEND team and the families of children on the SEND register, to discuss the child's needs and approaches to addressing them.
+Strategies that will be used in school and suggestions for supporting at home will be shared at this time - Personal Plans are reviewed termly and shared with families for comment via Edukey, our online reporting system